mhaupt/basicode/README.md

 called, a dialogue box will open that displays the current call stack and the values of all variables and contents of all arrays.

+### Breakpoints With Selective Value Display: `GOSUB 964`

+Similarly to `GOSUB 963`, this will trigger a breakpoint during execution.
+The variable values and array contents displayed will however be governed by what is contained in the `OD$()` array.
+Each element of that array should be the name of a variable or array the values or contents of which should be displayed.
+The `OD$()` array must be declared and properly dimensioned before the first use of this subroutine.

 ## Contributions

 If you're interested in contributing to this project, please find details in